nliulab/mimic4ed-benchmark/README.md

 MIMIC-IV-ED Benchmark
 =========================

 Python workflow for generating benchmark datasets and machine learning models from the MIMIC-IV-ED database.
-See our preprint <https://arxiv.org/abs/2111.11017> for the whole story.
+See our [Scientific Data](https://www.nature.com/articles/s41597-022-01782-9) article for the whole story.

 ## Table of contents
 * [General info](#general-info)